Hello beautiful thanks for stopping by to read this blog post on your internal healing journey

 I would worry about what was going to happen 2 years from the date I was living in.

 My man called me a stress mongrel!!
-Long story shorted all the way up; I started to meditate as I had read in one of those forever young magazines.
+A long story shortened all the way up; I started to meditate as I had read in one of those forever young magazines.

 Aristotle wrote, “Knowing yourself is the beginning of all wisdom.”

 Socrates said, “My friend…care for your psyche, know thyself, for once we know ourselves, we may learn how to care for ourselves.”

 In the Mediterranean region, around 20 B.C. people were practicing what they called spiritual exercises, involving deep concentration.